sfranz-gpsw/gopro-lib-node.gl/doc/howto/installation.md

 4. Set Build Environment Variables:

+Add C:\vcpkg\installed\x64-windows\tools\ffmpeg to your system %PATH%.
+The ffmpeg and ffprobe binaries must be available in order to run the tests.

 We use various environment variables as part of the build

 VCVARS64: full path to vcvars64.bat